kaltura/DeveloperPortalDocs/documentation/Ingest_and_Upload_Media/schedulingAPI.md

 5. Create a new entry with the template-entry id (media.add).
 6. Associate the entry with the uploaded media (media.addContent).

+> Note: When uploading multiple streams (e.g., a separate recording of the camera and screen), they must be uploaded as separate entries.
+After the first entry is created and uploaded, subsequent entries should include the attribute parentEntryID with the value of the first entry ID.

 ## iCal Sync from Kaltura

 iCal export is supported via HTTP/HTTPS or FTP.